-The dwarf spotted danio is a hearty little fish from Myanmar that has had a long history in the aquarium industry.
-The earliest written descriptions of the spotted danio are from 100 years ago.
+The dwarf spotted danio that has had a long history in the aquarium industry is a hearty little fish from Myanmar.
+The earliest written descriptions of the spotted danio are from the early 1900s.
 Since the 1960s, the export of this fish was affected dramatically by the political instability in what was then called Burma.
-In recent years, the country has stabilized and this beautiful fish has started to make a comeback in the aquarium trade.
+Along with the stabilization of the country since the 2000s, this beautiful fish has started to make a comeback in the aquarium trade.

 |Social||Peaceful schooling fish|

 |Minimum Tank Size||10 gallon|

 |pH||6.5 to 7.0|